What is supervised learning?

 Supervised versus unsupervised learning

-The difference between supervised learning and unsupervised learning is that unsupervised machine learning uses unlabeled data.
+The difference between supervised learning and unsupervised learning is that unsupervised machine learning uses unlabeled data without any objective ground truth.
 The model is left to discover patterns and relationships in the data on its own.
 Many generative AI models are initially trained with unsupervised learning and later with supervised learning to increase domain expertise.

 Unsupervised learning can help solve for clustering or association problems in which common properties within a dataset are uncertain.
 Common clustering algorithms are hierarchical, K-means and Gaussian mixture models.